 - Plain: Do not buy canned tomatoes added with herbs or other condiments.
 Add the condiments yourself so you can control the quality.
 Again, added ingredients often mask poor quality tomato and often taste stale.

 Once you have your perfect tin of tomato and your best extra virgin olive oil you can prepare this lovely sauce and enjoy it with your favorite pasta.

 - One 400 gr./12 ounces can diced/crushed canned tomato

 - 2 tablespoon fresh, flat leaf parsley, very finely chopped or a handful of basil leaves

 - extra virgin olive oil

-Heat the oil in a pan, add the onion, cover and saute over slow fire until soft and slightly caramelized.
-Increase fire and, when the onion is sizzling, add white wine and reduce quickly.
-Lower fire again, stir in the chopped tomato, cover and cook for approx. 10 min until slightly thick.
+Combine the olive oil and the onion in a shallow pan over low heat, cover cook until soft and slightly caramelized.
+Increase heat and, when the onion is sizzling, add white wine and reduce quickly.
+Lower the heat again, stir in the diced tomato, cover and cook for approx. 10 min until slightly thick.

 Cook pasta al dente according to package instructions.
-Strain, stir in the fresh parsley, stir in the sauce and about one teaspoon EVO oil per person.
+Strain, stir in the fresh parsley, stir in the sauce and about one teaspoon extra virgin oil per person.
 Serve immediately with grated cheese on the side if desired.

-You can substitute onion with garlic and parsley with basil as in the fresh tomato sauce .
+You can substitute onion with garlic as in the fresh tomato sauce .
 Only use onion and garlic together if you want a sweeter taste.
 This is suitable e.g. to fish based sauces.
-Otherwise please only one species of herb at the time!